Ga naar hoofdinhoud

 4. Repeat forever

 This process is inefficient because the AI never learns.
 Every interaction starts from zero.
-It doesn't remember that your team prefers composition over inheritance, that you use a specific error handling pattern, or that certain areas of your codebase require extra care.
+It does not remember that your team prefers composition over inheritance, that you use a specific error handling pattern, or that certain areas of your codebase require extra care because of regulatory constraints.

 Continuous Codebase Learning

-ODIN maintains a living model of your codebase.
-This isn't just an index of files - it's a semantic understanding of:
+The Coding Hub specifically maintains a living model of your codebase that goes beyond static indexing.
+This is not just a file index — it is a semantic understanding of:

-• Architectural patterns: How components relate to each other
+• Architectural patterns: How components relate to each other, what the intended dependency directions are, where the boundaries between domains sit

-• Code conventions: Naming patterns, formatting preferences, documentation styles
+• Code conventions: Naming patterns, formatting preferences, documentation styles, testing approaches

-• Historical context: Why certain decisions were made, what worked and what didn't
+• Historical context: Why certain decisions were made, what was tried and abandoned, where the technical debt originated

 agent.onSuggestionModified((original, modified, context) => {